Guadalupe Hayes-Mota: Career

-In 2021, Hayes-Mota was appointed to the Massachusetts Rare Disease Advisory Council by Governor Charlie Baker to advise the House of Representatives, Governor, Senate, and Department of Public Health on rare disease policy in Massachusetts.
+In 2021, Hayes-Mota was appointed to the Massachusetts Rare Disease Advisory Council by Governor Charlie Baker to advise the House of Representatives, governor, Senate, and Department of Public Health on rare disease policy in Massachusetts.
+He is an AI Expert Advisor for the European Commission, providing direction in AI policy for the EU and the globe.

-He is Practitioner in Residence and Lecturer at the Massachusetts Institute of Technology.
-He served on the board of directors of the MIT LBGTQ+ Alumni Association, which he refounded and led as President.
-Hayes-Mota also is on the board of Fenway Health, Save One Life, and the MIT Alumni Association and is in the Forbes Business Council.
+He is Practitioner in Residence and Senior Lecturer at the Massachusetts Institute of Technology.
+He is also a keynote speaker, and he delivered the Latinx and Lavender graduation speeches at Massachusetts Institute of Technology.
+He served on the board of directors of the MIT LBGTQ+ Alumni Association, which he refounded and led as president.
+Hayes-Mota also is on the board of Fenway Health, Save One Life, MIT Alumni Association, the Forbes Business Council, the Fast Company Impact Council, and the Harvard Business Review Advisory Council.
+He is a writer for Forbes and Fast Company regarding biotechnology, artificial intelligence, and business.

 Personal life

-Hayes- Mota in 2012, finished 1st place (25 – 29 M) in the Death Valley half marathon.
-He is bisexual and married to Nicholas Hayes-Mota.
+Hayes- Mota in 2012, finished 1st place (25 – 29 M) in the Death Valley half marathon and completed 16 marathons.He competed in ballroom dancing at the college level at MIT, and won second place dance competition at Boston University Dancesport Competition.
+He is bisexual and married to Nicholas Hayes-Mota and he is an airplane pilot.